Marlon-Sbardelatti/furbIP/README.md

 # furbIP

+Bash Script for Automating .java File Creation
+I have created this Bash script to automate the process of creating .java files for my university classes.
+You can easily modify the destination folder by changing the DESTINATION variable in the script.
+After running the script, Visual Studio Code (VSCode) will open automatically since it's the most popular IDE.
+However, you can easily customize this setting as well.
+At the end of the script, simply change code . to the command you use to open your files, e.g., nvim ..

+Usage Instructions
+Copy the script file to your home/usr directory.

+Open a terminal in the folder where the script is located.

+Execute the script using the following command:

+Copy code
+./furbIP

+The script will prompt you for some information, such as the .java file name and class name.

+After providing the requested information, the script will create the .java file in the destination defined by the DESTINATION variable.

+Visual Studio Code (You can change that if you want, go to the end of the file and change the 'code ..' to whatever you want.
+Eg: nvim ..) will open automatically with the newly created file.
+Make any necessary code changes.

+Save the file and close the editor.

+You can repeat the process to create new .java files whenever needed.

 Script Bash para automatizar a criação de arquivos .java Este script Bash foi criado para automatizar o processo de criação de arquivos .java para as minhas aulas na universidade. É fácil alterar o destino dos arquivos definindo a variável DESTINATION no script.
 Depois de executar o script, o Visual Studio Code (VSCode) será aberto automaticamente, já que é a IDE mais popular.
 No entanto, você pode alterar facilmente essa configuração também.
 No final do script, basta alterar de code . para o comando que você usa para abrir seus arquivos, por exemplo, nvim ..